 - Don’t be surprised if they don’t know a lot about your issue – that’s why you are there!
 You are the expert!

-- Be prepared to explain the following (in a 90 second speech in case the appointment is interrupted):
+- Be prepared to explain the following (in a 90 second speech, if possible, in case the meeting is interrupted):

 - what your organization does, why your work matters, and how it affects people in the legislator’s district;